Carasent-ASMA/asma-ui-core/Readme.md

 - All components shall be documented and tested in Storybook before PR is created.

+## Changelog

+The project uses "changesets" to automatically bump version and create a changelog.

+For each new feature or change run "npx changeset".
+Choose patch for a change or bug fix, minor for a new feature or major version for a breaking change.
+This creates a markdown file in .changeset folder.
+Commit to brach/PR as normal.

+A PR can have several changesets.

+The pipeline will automatically bump version and create changelog after merge to master.

 ## Index file

 - Index files shall not be edited manually.